-One of the easiest plants to grow from a seed is an avocado.
+In this guide we will see how to grow an avocado plant from seed in a few simple steps.
+In fact, one of the easiest plants to grow from a seed is an avocado.
 In less than two months you will have your first blossom from a simple seed, and without too much effort or needing to be green fingered.

-1. Remove and gently clean the seed.
+- Remove and gently clean the seed.
 Make sure you do not wash away the thin brown skin, but only residues of pulp.

-2. It is important to pay attention to the pointed end of the seed, because this is where the roots will grow from.
+- It is important to pay attention to the pointed end of the seed, because this is where the roots will grow from.

 DISCOVER: How to grow a plant from a food waste

-3. Push 3 toothpicks into the seed, with a slight angle of 45 degrees along the whole circumference of the seed.
+Now push 3 toothpicks into the seed, with a slight angle of 45 degrees along the whole circumference of the seed.
 The toothpicks act as support, you will need to keep the seed afloat on the edge of a glass while the flat part of the seed will remain immersed in water.

-4. Place the glass on a sunny window sill and remember to change the water at least once a week to prevent fungi and bacteria growing.
+Then you will need to place the glass on a sunny window sill and remember to change the water at least once a week to prevent fungi and bacteria growing.
 Choose a clear glass so you can see the roots of your avocado grow!